 In January 2021, a workshop was held between our team in Ghana and energy specialists.
 The aim of the workshop was to build understanding of the green housing concept.
 Following this, EDGE training on green buildings was provided to our Ghana team by an international agency.
-All costs were covered by the Global Climate Partnership Fund (GCPF) TA Facility (TAF).
-This led to the development of Green Housing Prototypes between April and July 2021.
-Prototypes only used local materials and achieved significant energy, water and materials savings well in excess of 20%, making them eligible for funding by the GCPF.
-With zero or very limited incremental cost, Green Housing Prototypes will generate substantial financial savings, yielding short payback periods (0 for no incremental cost, otherwise < 1.5 years).
-The Ghana team, Green Architect and Energy Specialists start of construction of demonstration houses
+All costs were covered by the Global Climate Partnership Fund (GCPF) TA Housing Prototypes between April and July 2021.
+Prototypes only used local materials and achieved significant energy, water and materials savings well in excess of 20%, making them eligible for funding by Green Housing Prototypes will generate substantial financial savings, yielding short payback periods (0 for no incremental cost, otherwise < 1.5 years).
+The Ghana team, Green Architect and Energy Specialists have entered product development, including the start of construction of demonstration houses.